2. Taking Responsibility Sets Us Free

 Our glass shop owner said that going through this exercise literally changed her mind.
 She said it would never have occurred to her that by blaming the customer – and not looking for her own role and responsibility – she was actually causing the problem to go on and on unsolved.

-When we blame the other person we’re stuck, trapped, hoping for a change in their behavior (good luck).
-And any problem-solving we do tends to be punitive.
-Have you seen signs that read, ‘You break it, you own it?’
-(They might as well add the words, ‘You Idiot’).
+When we blame the other person we’re stuck, trapped, imprisoned, hoping for a change in their behavior (good luck).
+And any problem-solving we attempt tends to be punitive.
+(Have you seen signs that read, ‘You break it, you own it?’
+They might as well add the words, ‘You fool.’
+And have you ever heard a boss say, “If I’ve told you once I’ve told you a hundred times?”
+This kind of helpless lament breeds resentment, while doing nothing to solve the actual problem.)

-Why do we tend to ignore our own role and responsibility – and attack the person instead of the problem?
+Why do we – at least at times – tend to ignore our own role and responsibility – and attack the person instead of the problem?
 I believe it has something to do with our upbringing.
-Most of us have been exposed to a lifetime of people who automatically react by blaming when mistakes are made.
-I think of it as an odd little self-defence mechanism that doesn’t serve us well at all.
+Most of us have been exposed to a lifetime of people in authority who automatically react by blaming and criticizing when mistakes are made.
+Another factor is training.
+Most ‘leaders’ are promoted ‘Off the shop floor’ because of their work skills and experience.
+Only a relative few – MBA’s, healthcare professionals, and participants in leadership training programs like those I offered and participated in).
+Many (most?) leaders simply mimic what their bosses have done before them.

 This Week’s Call to Action

-3. Is there anything I could do, now, to stop it recurring?
+3. Is there anything I can do, now, to stop it recurring?
+(For example, could you engage the team member in solution-making with you?)

 See you next week.